arkency/posts/posts/2019-09-03-10-lessons-learnt-from-the-ruby-refactoring-kata-tennis-game.md

 <!-- more -->

-# 23 things I learnt from the Ruby Refactoring Kata - Tennis Game

 ## Introduction

 The responsibility of this code is to return a string with a Tennis game result.
 The input comes as sequential calls to the `won_point` method.
 The result is returned via `score` method.
 Those 2 methods create the public API of the TennisGame1 object.